East Asian–Australasian Flyway Partnership

 The criteria for nominating sites to the Flyway Site Network are similar to those of the Ramsar Convention, e.g. supporting 1% of the population size of a migratory waterbird in the Flyway and/or >20,000 waterbirds.
 Sites may be nominated by Partner Governments and span over many countries from New Zealand in the south, across the Flyway and up to Alaska and Russia in the north.

 In Australia, wetlands are nominated to the Network with the consent of the wetland owner/manager and endorsement of the State Government.
 The Federal Government submits the nomination to the Partnership Secretariat.
 At both national level and in Queensland, there are no legally binding implications for sites designated in the Flyway Site Network.
 In terms of management, owners/managers are not required to alter their existing land-use or provide any formal plans.
 They are encouraged to protect the migratory waterbirds for which the site was listed, and their habitats, through voluntarily applying wise use principles.

 Most of Australia’s migratory waterbirds are shorebirds and in Queensland all of the Flyway Network Sites have been designated on the basis of numbers of migratory shorebirds at the site.

 Out of the eight Flyway Sites in Queensland, five of these are Ramsar listed wetlands and/or are listed as Queensland Government protected areas - Moreton Bay, Great Sandy Strait, Bowling Green Bay, Shoalwater Bay and Currawinya National Park.

 Three sites added to the Flyway Site Network in the South-East Gulf of Carpentaria are not Ramsar listed or on Queensland Government managed protected areas.
-These nominations were put forward by the Carpentaria Land Council Aboriginal Corporation with the support of Traditional Owners (Kurtijar, Gangalidda and Garawa; Gkuthaarn and Kukatj People), local government and the leaseholder, in the case of the Wernadinga site.
+These nominations were put forward by the Carpentaria Land Council Aboriginal Corporation together with Traditional Owners (Kurtijar, Gangalidda and Garawa; Gkuthaarn and Kukatj People), local government and the leaseholder, in the case of the Wernadinga site.
 Data collected by the Queensland Wader Study Group was essential in supporting nominations.